 - You may not drive between 1:00 & 5:00 a.m.

 - unless accompanied by a person who is at least 21 years of age that is licensed to drive the type or class of vehicle being driven.

 - unless driving to or from your place of employment or within the scope of your employment.
 All driving must be along the most direct route.

-Driving in violation of a restricted license under [AS 28.15.057(b)] is a 2 point violation that will appear on the driving record.
+A violation of the restrictions is an infraction with a $200.00 penalty and a 2 point violation that will appear on your driving record.